 “These pre-industrial techniques were tested for hundreds and thousands of years for them to be sustainable,” he says.
 “These were very stable and long-lasting forms of agriculture and they did allow higher population density.”

-Sign up for the Reasons to be Cheerful newsletter.Rosenswig believes these cheap, low-tech types of water management could help many communities successfully respond and adapt to a changing climate as rainy seasons become more intense and dry seasons longer and even drier.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Rosenswig believes these cheap, low-tech types of water management could help many communities successfully respond and adapt to a changing climate as rainy seasons become more intense and dry seasons longer and even drier.

 “In small communities like these you have lots of labor but not lots of cash,” he explains.
 “And from a wider perspective, most modern agricultural techniques are based on burning gasoline, but these cisterns are more environmentally friendly and you get more bang for your buck.”